jdstone/flight-check-in-test/README.md

 ## PHP Usage

+1. Clone this repository
+2. Set-up a web server with PHP 6.x+ support
+3. Place the two files in the `PHP` directory on your web server
-1. Follow the same instructions as the Python app, but after step 5, uncomment the PHP API endpoints, and comment the Python API endpoints.
+4. Uncomment the PHP API endpoints, and comment the Python API endpoints
+5. Run the web server